danieldiekmeier/magna.css/README.md

 With *Magna.css*, you no longer have to imagine this world.
 You can live with it *right now*.

-Simply download the `generator.py`, generate your `magna.css` file, and start saving time and money.
+Simply download the `generator.py`, generate the `magna.css` file, and start saving time and money.

 ## Usage

-Before you're able to use `Magna.css`, you first have to generate your own CSS-file with the `generator.py`-Script.
+Before you're able to use *Magna.css*, you first have to generate your own CSS-file with the `generator.py`-Script.

 There are some arguments to change the output: